uark-backend-class/course-materials/finalproject.md

-## Project Approval Due: TBD

-## Final Project Due: TBD
+## Final Project Due: October 28, 2020

 ### Requirements

 - Has an API component
-- Provide Postman examples
+- Provide Postman/Insomnia examples, if you don't have a frontend
+- Include a set of queries created in Postman/Insomnia that demonstrate all routes
 - Has unit tests
 - Has database component
 - No front-end required, but OK if wanted